TimelyDataflow/differential-dataflow/README.md

 ### Concurrent incremental updates

 As soon as the computation started, it began to randomly add and remove edges, one addition and removal per second.
-These updates depend on the initial computation, and so we can't report their results until after reporting those of the first round.
-But, just after the first round emerges, we see outputs like:
+These output updates depend on those of the initial computation, and so we can't report them until after reporting those of the first round.
+But, just after the first round of output emerges, we see outputs like:

 ```
 observed at (Root, 3):